SamuelB34/url_shortner/README.md

 # URL Shortener Project

 This is a simple URL shortening service built with TypeScript, Express, and Node.js.
 The application allows users to shorten URLs and redirect to the original URLs using short IDs.
+The service now uses MongoDB for persistent storage of shortened URLs.

 ## Features

 - Shortens long URLs and provides a short link.
 - Redirects to the original URL using the short ID.
-- In-memory storage to hold the shortened URLs.
+- Uses MongoDB for persistent storage of shortened URLs.
+- In-memory fallback storage for URLs when MongoDB is unavailable.

 ## Tech Stack